krlawrence/graph/sample-data/README.md

 ## About the data referenced in the book

-Two versions of the air-routes data set files are provided.
+Two versions (sizes) of the air-routes data set files are provided.
 The file `air-routes.graphml` contains the full graph containing over 40,000 routes and over 3,300 airports.
 The file `air-routes-small.graphml` just has routes between 46 airports all located in the US.
 All of the examples in the book are based on `air-routes.graphml`.
+These are the versions used by examples in the book.
+This way, even as the data is updated (see "Latest data" below), the examples in the book can always be verified against these original versions.

 The small script called *'load-air-routes-graph.groovy'* can be used to load the graph into a TinkerGraph from within the Gremlin Console.
 Edit the script before using it to adjust the location of where you put the GraphML file on your system.